Additive and synergistic perceived risk of crime: A multilevel longitudinal study in Peru

 How to citeHernández Breña, W. (2017).
 Additive and synergistic perceived risk of crime: A multilevel longitudinal study in Peru.
 En Murray Lee, Gabe Mythen (Eds.), The Routledge International Handbook on Fear of Crime (pp. 368-387).
 Recuperado de https://www.taylorfrancis.com/books/e/9781317311089

 PublisherTaylor and Francis.

-Area / Line of researchCalidad de vida y bienestar / Seguridad y violencia
+Research area / lineCalidad de vida y bienestar / Seguridad y violencia

 Category / SubcategoryPendiente / Pendiente

 Work typeIndexado en Scopus